 At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
 Rumors flew on where they were going to be taken.
 At about 4:00 PM, a Taiwanese guard told the POWs, in broken English, "No go Cabanatuan.
 Go Manila; maybe Bilibid."
 The guard knew as little as the POWs.
 The POWs were taken by truck to San Fernando, Pampanga, arriving there about four or five in the afternoon.
 Once there, they were put in a movie theater.
 Since it was dark, the POWs saw as a dungeon.

 After 10:00 AM on December 24th, the POWs were taken to the train station.
 The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
-180 to 200 were packed into steel boxcars with four guards.
+180 to 200 were packed into steel boxcars with four guards inside each car.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards.
 The guards told these POWs that it was okay to wave to the American planes.

 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.

 under attack by American planes the morning of

 January 9th.
 One bomb hit the ship and